antonyanuraj/antonyanuraj.github.io/README.md

-# How to host a Resume on GitHub Pages
+# How to host a resume on GitHub Pages

 ## Purpose

-The purpose of this README is to provides a step-by-step guide on how to host a resume on GitHub Pages and relate the principles found in Andrew Etter’s book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) to the guide.
+The purpose of this README is to provide a step-by-step guide on how to host a resume on GitHub Pages and relate it to the principles found in Andrew Etter’s book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 ## Prerequisites